Expanding the Scope of Science

 REMIT

-Following widespread consultation with 90 advisers representing 30 universities worldwide, we have published the Galileo Commission Report, written by Prof Dr Harald Walach and entitled Beyond a Materialist Worldview – Towards an Expanded Science.
-The report has been widely endorsed as a groundbreaking document and we encourage you to read it for yourself and spread the word among your professional network.
-Summaries of the argument are available in a number of languages.
+Following widespread consultation in 2018 with 90 advisers representing 30 universities worldwide, we have published the Galileo Commission Report, written by Prof Dr Harald Walach and entitled Beyond a Materialist Worldview – Towards an Expanded Science.
+The report has been widely endorsed as a groundbreaking document, so we encourage you to support our movement by joining the Galileo Commission either as a Professional Affiliate or a Friend.
+There is also a Summary Report and a Layman’s Report, and a brief summary of the argument is available in a number of languages.
+We encourage you to read and support Dr Athena Potari’s Call for a Renaissance of the Spirit in the Humanities and to read our edited book Spiritual Awakenings, which documents the transformative experiences of 57 scientists and academics.

 A Call for a Renaissance of the Spirit in the Humanities